Modeling Online Behavior in Recommender Systems: The Importance of Temporal Context: Results

 This experiment aims to show that the traditional way of evaluation recommender systems, shown in Table \ref{table:vaeTraditional}, is not a faithful representation of the environments in which they are actually deployed.
 The good performance achieved by evaluating in this way can provide a false sense of security.

 Our claim is supported by the values highlighted by Table \ref{table:combinedResults}.
 Even though the validation sets are not identical to the ones before, the performance observed is very similar.
-However, it degrades on the time delayed test set, or to be more precise, when it simulates what would happen in a production setting.
+However, it degrades on the time delayed test set, or to be more precise, when we simulate what would happen in a production setting.
 Drops in performance of -65.63\%, -35.00\%, and -71.43\% can be observed, on the Recall@20 values.
 We postulate that this discrepancy leads to significant dissonance between the results of certain recommenders as reported in literature, and those observed in their real-life application.

-\subsubsection{Temporal Evaluation.}
+\subsection{Temporal Evaluation.}

-The results shown in Table \ref{table:combinedResults} depict what happens when using traditional validation as apposed to our proposed evaluation sets.
+The results shown in Table \ref{table:combinedResults} depict what happens when using traditional validation as opposed to our proposed evaluation sets.
 The table illustrates how the strict cutoff validation set approximates the \emph{deployment} behavior.
-For all datasets, this approach seems to be a closer estimation of the ``real-life" performance.
-For example, the drop in performance is reduced from -71.43\% to -16.67\% on the Netflix$\geq$4 dataset.
+For all datasets, this approach seems to be a closer estimation of the "real-life" performance.
+For example, the drop in performance is reduced from -71.43\% to -16.67\% on the Netflix$\geq$4 dataset for the Mult-VAE\textsuperscript{PR} model.
 The proportionally selected validation sets seems to work well for the Steam dataset, and we know from industry experience that it can be good on others.
-However, it seems to be highly dataset specific and is something that should be kept in mind.
+However, this seems to be highly dataset specific.

 Table \ref{table:combinedResults} also shows that this phenomenon is not isolated to the Mult-VAE\textsuperscript{PR}, but can be repeated with the SVD, GMF, and MLP models.
 As mentioned before, we were unable to conduct experiments on Netflix$\geq$4 with the GMF and MLP models; therefore we report their results on Netflix$\geq$5.

-The most severe drop in performance is in the case of traditional evaluation on the GMF and MLP on the Netflix$\geq$5 dataset, where the Recall@20 decreases by -61.29\%.

 It is important to note that simpler methods, especially those based on matrix factorization, do not deal well with the Steam dataset.
-This is the sparsest dataset that we work with, as shown in Table \ref{table:datasets}, and this seems to make it difficult to learn anything meaningful.
-Following this conclusion, we exclude the Steam dataset results for GMF and MLP.
+This is the sparsest dataset that we work with which seems to make it difficult to learn anything meaningful.
+Based on this, we exclude the Steam dataset for GMF and MLP.
 However, we keep the results for SVD.